Estimated reading time: 6 minutes

 - Only one person took care of the financial responsibilities.

-- They don’t use a budget, no mention of it or think they do by running numbers in their head.
+- They don’t use a budget, no mention of it, or think they do by running numbers in their head.

-Some couples would never price match, use coupons or flip through the flyers to find the best deals to save money.
+Some couples would never price match, use coupons, or flip through the flyers to find the best deals to save money.

-There’s no surprise that most marriages end in divorce court because of money matters.
+Unsurprisingly, most marriages end in divorce court because of money matters.

-If you’re not married holding yourself accountable week after week is crucial to your budgeting success as well.
+If you’re not married, holding yourself accountable week after week is also crucial to your budgeting success.

 You need to set your financial goals together and work on achieving them together.

-Shared Budget Responsibilities
+Our Budget Our Responsibilities

-When it comes to our budget we share the tasks involved such as;
+When it comes to our budget, we share the tasks involved, such as;

 - Adding receipts to our monthly budget spreadsheet.